lbecken/yolo-rag-application/README.md

 ### Services won't start
 - Ensure Docker is running
 - Check ports 5432, 8000, and 8080 are available
-- Run `docker-compose logs` to see error messages
+- Run `docker compose logs` to see error messages

 ### Database connection issues
-- Wait for PostgreSQL to be fully initialized (check with `docker-compose logs db`)
+- Wait for PostgreSQL to be fully initialized (check with `docker compose logs db`)
-- Verify pgvector extension is installed: `docker-compose exec db psql -U raguser -d ragdb -c "SELECT * FROM pg_extension WHERE extname='vector';"`
+- Verify pgvector extension is installed: `docker compose exec db psql -U raguser -d ragdb -c "SELECT * FROM pg_extension WHERE extname='vector';"`

 ### Python service issues
 - Check Python version: `python --version` (should be 3.11+)